drounce/PyGEM/docs/model_inputs.md

 The model was originally developed to integrate large-scale systematic glacier-wide mass balance data from 2000-2018 in High Mountain Asia [(Shean et al. 2020)](https://www.frontiersin.org/articles/10.3389/feart.2019.00363/full) and now uses a global dataset from 2000-2019 [(Hugonnet et al. 2021)](https://www.nature.com/articles/s41586-021-03436-z).
 The default frontal ablation data is currently from various datasets spanning 2000 to 2020 from the Northern Hemisphere [(Kochtitzky et al. 2022)](https://www.nature.com/articles/s41467-022-33231-x), South America [(Minowa et al. 2021)](https://www.sciencedirect.com/science/article/pii/S0012821X21000704), and Antarctica [(Osmanoglu et al. 2013;](https://www.cambridge.org/core/journals/annals-of-glaciology/article/surface-velocity-and-ice-discharge-of-the-ice-cap-on-king-george-island-antarctica/62E511405ADD31A43FF52CDBC727A9D0) [2014)](https://tc.copernicus.org/articles/8/1807/2014/).
 For model validation, annual and seasonal glaciological glacier-wide mass balance data from 1979 to 2019 have been used [(WGMS 2021)](https://wgms.ch/data_databaseversions/).

 The current file structure for both the geodetic and frontal ablation data are .csv files.
-It's important to enter all the relevant information within the “Calibration Datasets” section of **pygem_input.py**.
+It's important to enter all the relevant information within the “calib” section of *~/PyGEM/config.yaml*.
 The key information is the glacier's RGIId, mass balance in m water equivalent (w.e.) yr$^{-1}$, mass balance error/uncertainty, initial time, end time, and area of the glacier.
-Processing of these data for each glacier is done in the "shop" directory under the **mbdata.py** script.
+Processing of these data for each glacier is done within *pygem.shop.mbdata.py*.
 We recommend reviewing the sample mass balance data for additional information on file structure.

 ### Validation data
 The model is currently developed to use glacier-wide annual and seasonal mass balance data for validation from the World Glacier Monitoring Service ([WGMS](https://wgms.ch/data_databaseversions/)).

 In addition to its use for model validation, the WGMS winter mass balance data is also used to constrain the initial calibration that is used to estimate the prior distributions for the Markov Chain Monte Carlo simulations.
-This processing is performed in **‘run_preprocessing_wgms_mbdata.py’** using the ‘-estimate_kp’ option.
+This processing is performed in PyGEM's *preproc_wgms_estimate_kp.py* script.

 (input_debris_data_target)=
 ## Debris Thickness Data
 For debris-covered glaciers, spatially distributed sub-debris melt enhancement factors are required.
-These files are provided by [Rounce et al. (2021)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2020GL091311) as .tif files.
-There are currently scripts in the “shop” directory that process the .tif files and aggregate them to elevation bins to be consistent with the glacier directory structure of OGGM.
+These files are provided by [Rounce et al. (2021)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2020GL091311) as .tif files. *pygem.shop.debris.py* processes the .tif files and aggregates them to elevation bins to be consistent with the glacier directory structure of OGGM.
 If using a different dataset, this pre-processing would need to be added.

 (input_fa_data_target)=
 ## Frontal Ablation Data